Victoria Spartz: Early life and education

-Victoria Kulheyko was born in Nosivka, Chernihiv Oblast, Ukraine, which at the time was part of the USSR.
-Before moving to the U.S., she earned a Bachelor of Science degree and a Master of Business Administration degree from the Kyiv National Economic University.
+Victoria Kulheyko was born in Nosivka, Chernihiv Oblast, Ukraine, at the time a part of the Soviet Union.
+She lived with her grandparents until the age of five, when they moved to Chernihiv.
+There, she studied in a lyceum and graduated with a gold medal.

+Spartz earned a bachelor of science degree and a master of business administration degree from Kyiv National Economic University.

 Spartz immigrated to the United States in 2000 at the age of 22 and became a U.S. citizen in 2006.
-She earned a Master of Accountancy from the Kelley School of Business of Indiana University – Purdue University Indianapolis.
+She earned a master of accountancy from the Kelley School of Business of Indiana University – Purdue University Indianapolis.

-Early career
+Pre-congressional career

 Spartz held a certified public accountant license from 2010 to 2021 and a real estate broker license from 2003 to 2020, both from the State of Indiana.

 Spartz was a founding member of the Hamilton County, Indiana Tea Party.
 She served as CFO in the Indiana Attorney General's office before her appointment to the Indiana Senate.
 She was also an adjunct faculty member at the Kelley School of Business in Indianapolis and has owned real estate and farming businesses.

 In 2017, Spartz was appointed to the Indiana Senate from the 20th district after Luke Kenley resigned.